How would regulating multinational profit shifting affect the economy?

-I am an assistant professor in the University of Toronto economics department.
+I am an associate professor in the University of Toronto economics department.
 I hold a B.A. in mathematical economics from Pomona College and a Ph.D. in economics from the University of Minnesota.
-In my research, I use quantitative models to answer questions in open-economy macro, trade, and public finance.
-Some of my recent papers study the contribution of trade deficits to declining goods-sector employment in the United States, the cost of uncertainty about Brexit, and the macroeconomic consequences of wealth taxes.
+My research uses quantitative models to answer questions in open-economy macro, trade, and public finance.
+Some of my recent papers study the contribution of trade deficits to declining goods-sector employment in the United States, the cost of uncertainty about Brexit, and the macroeconomic consequences of offshore tax evasion.

 Contact information: 150 St. George St., Toronto, ON M5S 3G7